IRS loses Scottish Power tax deductions case

-WASHINGTON The U.S. Tax Court ruled on Tuesday against the Internal Revenue Service in a closely watched dispute over tax breaks taken by UK power utility Scottish Power, the first major decision in years weighing the issue of interest deductions.
+WASHINGTON, June 19 The U.S. Tax Court ruled on Tuesday against the Internal Revenue Service in a closely watched dispute over the legality of interest tax breaks taken by UK utility Scottish Power, in the first major decision in years weighing the issue.

-The IRS challenged $932 million (592 million pounds) in interest deductions taken by Scottish Power on $4 billion in notes issued between company units.
+The IRS challenged $932 million in interest deductions taken by the Scottish Power on $4 billion in notes issued between company units.
 The IRS argued the deals should be treated as equity, which would nullify the tax breaks.

 The Tax Court, which reviews the bulk of trial-level tax cases, said the government did not prove its case and ruled the deductions legal.